 With these visionary principles in mind, we set the following short and mid-term goals:

-Now that we have visionary principles to guide us and goals we’re working toward aggressively, we’re also keeping a close eye on our key indicators—the aspects of our business that give us the greatest insight into how our sustainability initiatives are progressing.
-We began our efforts in earnest in 2011; the 2011 data below sets a baseline we’ll measure our progress against:
+Now that we have visionary principles to guide us and goals we’re aggressively working to achieve, we’re also keeping a close eye on our key indicators—the aspects of our business that give us the greatest insight into how our sustainability initiatives are progressing.
+We began our efforts in earnest in 2011 and all of our key indicators align with Global Reporting Initiative’s (GRI) (version 3.1)environmental indicators (found here):

 |Other relevant indirect greenhouse gas emissions (Scope 3), metric tons carbon dioxide||Business travel 10,500